Neglected and underutilized crop: Definition

 Neglected crops are primarily grown by traditional farmers.
-These species may be widely distributed beyond their centres of origin but tend to occupy special niches in the local production and consumption systems.
-They are important for the subsistence of local communities, yet remain poorly documented and neglected by the mainstream research and development activities.
+These species may be widely distributed beyond their centers of origin but tend to occupy unique niches in the local production and consumption systems.
+They are critical for the subsistence of local communities yet remain poorly documented and neglected by mainstream research and development activities.
 Many staple crops, especially in the developing world, are poorly studied by researchers.
 For example, the Green Revolution saw massive changes in agricultural productivity in Asia, but African crops saw little benefit.

-Importance

-They continue to play an important role in the subsistence and economy of poor people throughout the developing world, particularly in the agrobiodiversity-rich tropics.
-Despite their potential for dietary diversification and the provision of micronutrients such as vitamins and minerals, they continue to attract little research and development attention.

-Alongside their commercial potential, many of the underused crops also provide important environmental services, as they are adapted to marginal soil and climate conditions.